sven-hluchy/spyglass/readme.txt

 you wanted to get the average of all element occurences, you could probably do that as well.

+The only remaining major weakness (I have tested for) is that JSON data in an attribute string can cause some issues.

 File structure:

 +----------------+-------------------------------------------------------------+